Mailtrain-org/mailtrain/access-control.md

 The following defines the role master for scope "global".
 This effectively means that in "Create/Edit User" form, the user can be given role "Master".
 The role gives the permission to rebuild the permission cache.

-Further, it specifies that the holder of the role will automatically be given access (share) to the root namespace in the namespace role "master".
-This role is also an admin role, which means that user id 1 will always be reset to this role.
+Further, it specifies that the holder of the role will automatically be given access (share) to the root namespace in the namespace role "master" (specified by ```rootNamespaceRole="master"```).
+This access to the root namespace is given irrespective of the namespace in which the user is created.
+This highlight the dual purpose of namespaces: a) they group entities w.r.t. access management, b) they allow categorizing entities and users in a hierarchy to potentially reflect the organisational or process hierarchy.
+The latter is especially useful for more enterprise applications where a single installation of Mailtrain serves a number of rather independent groups.

+The global role defined below is also an admin role (denoted by the ```admin=true```), which means that user id 1 will always be reset to this role.
 This serves as a kind of bootstrap that makes sure that there is always a user that can be used to give access to other users.
 ```